floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_unacknowledge_and_get.md

 ### 404 Not Found

-A watch with the given id does not exist for the current tenant.
+A watch with the given id (or watch instance) does not exist for the current tenant.

 ### 412 Precondition Failed